COBRA Alternatives: Affordable Care Act, Private Short-Term Medical and Medicare

 Why Consider Alternatives to COBRA?

-Affordable Care Act Alternative to COBRA Continuation
+Affordable Care Act Option To Employer COBRA

 Marketplace insurance, available through the Affordable Care Act (ACA), is a popular alternative.
 It often provides more affordable options compared to COBRA, with a range of plans to suit different needs and budgets.
 The marketplace allows for comparison of plans based on coverage, cost, and network of providers.
 Enrolling during the open enrollment period or qualifying for a special enrollment period due to life events such as job loss ensures that individuals can find coverage that meets their needs.